Special Constable recruitment process

 Initial training

 You will be expected to complete an induction day, a period of self-study and then six intensive training weekends, held over alternate weekends.
-You are required to attend all sessions of this programme.
+You must attend all sessions of this programme.

 Posting